-The film business plan is a step-by-step guide to document your film as a business and projects what your film will cost to develop and operate.
+The film business plan is a step-by-step guide on how to structure your film as a business and projects what your film will cost to develop and operate.

 Every film investor wants to see how you are going to spend the money and most of all, what the return on investment will be.